sabith-prfm/Login-structure-with-nestjs-vite-app/README.md

 # Login-structure-with-nestjs-vite-app

->`Note`: Before starting try to have a mongodb database and obtain connection string from there else follow the given steps in `bottom` of this document to get a free mongodb
+>`Note`: Before starting try to have a mongodb database and obtain connection string from there else follow the given steps in `bottom` of this document to get a free mongodb, also use the correct node version mentioned in the `.nvmrc` file.

 For the postman collection: https://github.com/sabith-prfm/Login-structure-with-nestjs-vite-app/blob/main/Login-with-nest-js.postman_collection.json

 ##  Steps to run the app:

-1. Goto backend directory
+1. Goto backend directory and run `nvm use`
 2. create new file `.env`
 3. copy `.env.exapmle` to `.env`
 4. Run `yarn` and `yarn start:dev` in a treminal.
 5. The backend will be available in `http://localhost:3000`

 Frontend:
-1. Goto frontend directory
+1. Goto frontend directory and run `nvm use`
 2. create new file `.env`
 3. copy `.env.exapmle` to `.env`
 4. Run `yarn` and `yarn run dev` in a treminal.